NotePlan/plugins/jgclark.Dashboard/README.md

 Note: _It provides this in a view that doesn't use NotePlan's normal editor, but a more flexible HTML-based display that mimics your current NotePlan theme._

 If already open, the dashboard window will now automatically update when a change is made in the relevant calendar note(s).
-This requires [adding to the frontmatter](https://help.noteplan.co/article/173-plugin-note-triggers) of the relevant daily/weekly note(s):
+This requires [adding a trigger to the frontmatter](https://help.noteplan.co/article/173-plugin-note-triggers) of the relevant daily/weekly note(s):

 ```yaml
 ---